d0c-s4vage/lookatme/README.md

   --live, --live-reload           Watch the input filename for modifications
                                   and automatically reload

+  -e, --exts TEXT                 A comma-separated list of extension names to
+                                  automatically load (LOOKATME_EXTS)

   --single, --one                 Render the source as a single slide --version                       Show the version and exit.
   --help                          Show this message and exit.